dtelaroli/vraptor-cditest/README.md

 ### Jpa class

-The Jpa Class is an wrap of VRaptor JPA Plugin.
+The Jpa Class is a wrap of VRaptor JPA Plugin.
 It's injected in the Db Class and can be returned by the method Db#jpa() or the EntityManager directly by the Db#em();

 #### Configuration

 Create a persistence file like [this file](https://github.com/dtelaroli/vraptor-cditest/blob/master/src/test/resources/META-INF/persistence.xml) on the src/test/resources/META-INF folder.
-The default persistence unit name is 'default'.
+The default persistence unit is called 'default'.
 Create a properties like [this file](https://github.com/dtelaroli/vraptor-cditest/blob/master/src/test/resources/development.properties) on the src/test/resources folder to change the default name.

 #### Usage